hubtype/botonic/packages/botonic-plugin-text-classification/README.md

 > **Note**: Windows users should first use the command
 > `npm install --global --production windows-build-tools --vs2015`

-## Require the plugin
+### Requiring the plugin

-The plugin must be required in the `src/plugins.js` and the locales of the trained models must be defined in their options.
+The plugin must be required in `src/plugins.js` and, the locales of the trained models must be defined in their options.

-**Locales order matters.** In case locale detection fails, the first one in the array will be used as a fallback.
+**Locales order matters.** If locale detection is ambiguous, the locale defined first in the array will be used as a fallback.

 ```javascript
 export const plugins = [